-Your home’s siding is incredibly important to the overall integrity of your home.
-Not only does it protect you from the elements, it also keeps pests out, keeps heating and cooling in, and adds curb appeal.
+Your home’s siding not just about aesthetics, but is incredibly important to the overall integrity of your home.
+Not only does it protect you and your family from the constant weather elements, it also keeps pests out, keeps heating and cooling in, and adds curb appeal.

 And like all things, your siding needs to be maintained and will likely need to be replaced at some point.
 How can you tell if it might be time to replace your siding?
-Below are some of the signs to look for:
+Here are some of the signs that your homes siding might need an upgrade.

 This one probably seems obvious, but it’s worth mentioning anyway because just a few cracks could still be really problematic.
-If you find siding cracks, warping and rotting, take deeper look to see what’s going on.
-Poke under the siding to see how solid the layer beneath is.
-If it is soft or you discover more rotting, it’s probably time to get an estimate.
+If you see any cracks, warping, or sagging, take deeper look to see what’s going on.
+Cracked or sagging siding allows water to seep underneath the panels and cause rotting and decay.

 3. Mold or other fungus growth

-If you find mold, mildew or fungus growing on or under the siding is another sign that water is penetrating the siding.
+If you find mold, mildew or fungus growing on or under the siding is another sign that water or moisture is penetrating your siding.
+Mold feeds on organic materials and over time will eat away at your siding.
+Other causes of mold could be due to dirt accumulation, tree sap, and lack of sunlight.
 While all fungus growth isn’t cause for concern, it’s worth your attention and further inspection.

 4. High heating or cooling bills